 - 2 What is Peekamoose Blue Hole?

-- 3 1) A pass is required to visit Peekamoose Blue Hole on weekends:
+- 3 1) A permit is required to visit Peekamoose Blue Hole on weekends:

 - 4 2) The water at Peekamoose Blue Hole is very cold: